photography2018/competition/Rules.md

 Anyone with a valid NCBS/InStem/CCAMP email account can participate in the competition.
 (See below note about guests and special uploads)

 ## How to participate
- 1. One must be on the NCBS network to upload photos.
+ 1. One should have an ncbs Hippo account.
- 2. Go to https://intranet.ncbs.res.in/photography on the browser and login to your NCBS account (*login option will be on the top of page*).
+ 2. Go to https://ncbs.res.in/hippo/ and login to your account.
 Please note that one cannot upload photos without logging in.
  3. The current theme and the photos uploaded by other users to this theme, will appear selected.
 One can only participate in the ongoing theme.
 However, one can always browse through the old photos.
  4. Click on ‘upload your photo’, to submit your entries.
 The current limit to the size each photo is 5 MB.
-One must assign an appropriate caption to their image, as well as a description (optional).
+One must assign an appropriate caption to their image.
 The uploaded photo will be automatically submitted to current theme.
- 5. One can also vote and/or comment on other submitted photos.
+ 5. One can vote other submitted photos, except his own, once the Voting Phase begins.

  ## Rules for photo submission